-Lo wer Limit Target Upper Limit
+Lower Limit Target Upper Limit

-Broad Growth 57.5% 67.5% 77.5%
+Broad Growth 60% 70% 80%

-Diversifying Strategies 22.5% 32.5% 42.5%
+Diversifying Strategic es 20% 30% 40%

-Opportunities 0% 0% 3%
+Opportunities 0% 0% 0%

 The Chief Investment Officer of the ERS ("CIO") may set the actual class levels anywhere within the upper and lower limits above.
-For deviations in excess of +/-3%, the CIO shall provide regular ongoing justifications for the deviations.
+For deviations in excess of $\pm$ 0, the CIO shall provide regular ongoing justifications for the deviations.
 Adjustments in the above targets may be reviewed in conjunction with the annual strategic allocation review.
 The general consultant should conduct a formal strategic allocation study at least every three years for the Board of Trustees to verify or amend the strategic targets and ranges.

-c.
+b.
 Total Investment Portfolio Evaluation Benchmark

 To monitor the total investment portfolio result, a custom benchmark is constructed to measure the target mix.
-This target benchmark mix will evolve over time, but it is based on the above-highlighted evolving allocation targets and the broad benchmarks listed below (i.e. evolving weights x benchmark return).
+This target benchmark mix will evolve over time, but it is based on historical evolving allocation targets, the above-highlighted strategic allocation targets, and the broad benchmarks listed below (i.e., evolving weights x benchmark return).

-- Broad Growth Blended Benchmark1 - Diversifying Strategies Blended Benchmark1
+- Broad Growth Blended Benchmark - Diversifying Strategies Blended Benchmark